 It was not until the early nineteenth century that tea cultivation was discovered in India.
-Private individuals and colonial officials discovered the potential of tea growing in India after the East India Company lost its monopoly over the China trade.
+Private individuals and colonial officials found the potential of tea growing in India after the East India Company lost its monopoly over the China trade.
 In the 1830s, Lord William Bentinck was appointed to head a pioneering committee in London and formed the Committee of Tea Culture, which began to plant tea gardens.
-This committee tested different tea seeds from China and India and developed an experimental variety.
-By the early twentieth century, the Assamese variety was the most popular.
+This committee tested tea seeds from China and India and developed an experimental variety.
+By the early twentieth century, the Assamese array was the most popular.

 Buckingham palace garden party tea

 The loose tea leaf blend in Buckingham Palace Garden Party is a long-time favorite.
 This luscious Palace medley has a flavorful, medium-bodied taste.
 Its delicacy is reminiscent of pure Ceylon Earl Grey, and its soft Jasmine notes add softness to the mix.
-This blend is perfect for a summer garden party or for everyday use.
+This blend is perfect for a summer garden party or everyday use.
 It is also available in a loose tea bag for the home.

-Whether you’re hosting a lavish Garden Party Tea for your next royal party, or planning a casual afternoon get-together, you’ll have a memorable experience with this blend.
+Whether hosting a lavish Garden Party Tea for your next royal party or planning a casual afternoon get-together, you’ll have a memorable experience with this blend.
 This blend is gluten-free, contains no nuts or crustacea, and is free of milk, sulfites, and soy lecithin.
 The only other ingredients are natural and harmless.
 Nevertheless, it is still best to consult a doctor before drinking it.

-The tea offered at Buckingham Palace garden parties is a special blend of Darjeeling and Assam leaves.
+The tea offered at Buckingham Palace garden parties is a unique blend of Darjeeling and Assam leaves.
 The delicate flavor of this tea is particularly appealing to royal visitors.
 This blend is an annual tradition at Buckingham Palace garden parties.
 You can purchase it in many tea shops and online.
 These outlets also sell other high-quality teas, such as a medley of Assam, green, and black.